 Just as the Coldwaters, this series is inspired by the street of the same name.

 The Dagwoods are a subset of the Morphics.
-They are simply defined blips of scraped and brushed elements in a stacked arrangement isolated in a simple flat background.
-The Dagwood name (the comic strip character in the Blondie comic strip that was fond of over-stacked sandwiches) came to me when I stepped back and had hunger pangs for a big sandwich.
+They are simply defined blips of scraped and brushed elements in a stacked arrangement isolated in a simple flat background inspired by the dramatic stacked rock formations of Bryce Canyon, Arches, and Monument Valley.
+The Dagwood name (the comic strip character in the Blondie comic strip that was fond of over-stacked sandwiches) was assigned as as an afterthought.

 The Scrape series comes from a very physical process of using enormous amounts of paint, slathering on thick layers, pushing them, digging them off the canvas and re-depositing them.
 The on-canvas dragging, mixing and blending is both exhilarating and harrowing.
 Here I am working for geographic forms or a palate or feel that evokes a specific place.
 The scrapes can be the most difficult and unpredictable process, but when it works, the results are gratifying.